-Flag Meaning floating-point multiply-add, the SPARC64 VII extensions for integer multiply-add, the VIS3B subset of the VIS 3.0 instructions a subset of the SPARC T3 extensions, called the VIS3B subset of VIS 3.0, and the PAUSE and CBCOND instructions from the SPARC T4 extensions. sparc5 Compile for the SPARC5 version of the SPARC-V9 ISA.
+Flag Meaning Visual Instruction Set (VIS) version 1.0, the UltraSPARC-III extensions, including the Visual Instruction Set (VIS) version 2.0, the SPARC64 VI extensions for floating-point multiply-add, and the SPARC64 VII extensions for integer multiply-add. sparc4 Compile for the SPARC4 version of the SPARC-V9 ISA.
+Enables the compiler to use instructions from the SPARC-V9 instruction set, plus the extensions, which includes VIS 1.0, the UltraSPARC-III extensions, which includes VIS2.0, the fused floating-point multiply-add instructions, VIS 3.0, and SPARC4 instructions. sparc4b Compile for the SPARC4B version of the SPARC-V9 ISA.
+Enables the compiler to use instructions from the SPARC-V9 instruction set, plus the UltraSPARC extensions, which includes VIS 1.0, the UltraSPARC-III extensions, which includes VIS2.0, the SPARC64 VI extensions for floating-point multiply-add, the SPARC64 VII extensions for integer multiply-add, and the PAUSE and CBCOND instructions from the SPARC T4 extensions. sparc4c Compile for the SPARC4C version of the SPARC-V9 ISA.
+Enables the compiler to use instructions from the SPARC-V9 instruction set, plus the UltraSPARC extensions, which includes VIS 1.0, the UltraSPARC-III extensions, which includes VIS2.0, the SPARC64 VI extensions for floating-point multiply-add, the SPARC64 VII extensions for integer multiply-add, the VIS3B subset of the VIS 3.0 instructions a subset of the SPARC T3 extensions, called the VIS3B subset of VIS 3.0, and the PAUSE and CBCOND instructions from the SPARC T4 extensions. sparc5 Compile for the SPARC5 version of the SPARC-V9 ISA.
 Enables the compiler to use instructions from the SPARC-V9 instruction set, plus the extensions, which includes VIS 1.0, the Ultra SPARC-III extensions, which includes VIS2.0, the fused floating-point multiply-add instructions, VIS 3.0, SPARC4, and SPARC5 instructions. v9 Is equivalent to -m64 -xarch=sparc.
-Legacy makefiles and scripts that use -xarch=v9 to obtain the 64-bit memory model need only use -m64. v9a Is equivalent to -m64 -xarch=sparcvis and is provided for compatibility with earlier releases. v9b Is equivalent to -m64 -xarch=sparcvis2 and is provided for compatibility with earlier releases.
+Legacy makefiles and scripts that use -xarch=v9 to obtain the 64-bit data type model need only use -m64. v9a Is equivalent to -m64 -xarch=sparcvis and is provided for compatibility with earlier releases. v9b Is equivalent to -m64 -xarch=sparcvis2 and is provided for compatibility with earlier releases.